oscarotero/form-manager/README.md

 	echo 'there are errors in the form';
 }

-//You can set the global values:
+//You can set the global values manually:
 $MyForm->loadFromGlobals($_GET, $_POST, $_FILES);

 //Or load your custom values (like any other field or input)